What Is eCommerce Fulfillment?

 The order processing workflow varies depending on the specific business and its systems, but it typically includes the following steps:

-Inventory management and forecasting involves the processes and techniques needed to effectively track, control, and predict inventory levels to meet customer demand.
-It helps businesses ensure they have the right amount of inventory at the right time, reducing the risk of stockouts or overstocking.
+Inventory management and forecasting involve the processes and techniques needed to effectively track, control, and predict inventory levels to meet customer demand.
+It helps businesses ensure they have the right amount of inventory at the right time and reduces the risk of stockouts or overstocking.

 Packaging and Shipping